vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[11]live/page.md

 👉 The [MediaRemoteControl](/docs/react/player/core-concepts/state-management#updating) also provides a
 `seekToLiveEdge` method!

-## Media State
+## Media Store

-{% callout type="info" %}
-📖 See the [state management guide](/docs/player/core-concepts/state-management#reading) for how to read media state.
-{% /callout %}

-The following media state can be used during live streams:
+The following live properties are available on the media store:

 - `streamType`: Indicates the [type of live stream](#stream-type).
 This can be provided by you or inferred by the player.